Last fact-checked: 7 March 2020

 If your stay in Kuta is going to be short-term then you will probably be entitled to a free visa stamp.
 The free visa lasts for a maximum of 30 days and cannot be extended.
 Nationals from many countries are eligible for the free visa stamp, including the United States, New Zealand, Australia, the United Kingdom and many other European countries.
 Nationals from countries not entitled to free entry will have to apply for a visa before travelling.

 If your stay is going to exceed 30 days then you will have to purchase a visa on arrival at the airport.
 The charge for a visa on arrival is approximately USD $35 and comes with the option to extend your visit should you require additional time.

 Check out our listings to find your ideal dentist in Kuta.

-Simply follow the links below if you’re ready to book your appointment.
+Simply follow the links below if you’re ready to book your appointment online any time of the day or night, at no extra charge.
+You can change or cancel your appointment at any time.
 If you want to find out more about our dental services, call the toll-free number provided and talk to a member of our Customer Care Team who will be happy to provide further assistance.

 Kuta Beach. https://www.indonesia.travel/gb/en/destinations/bali-nusa-tenggara/kuta.
 Indonesia Travel.
 Website accessed 23 November 2018